rocky-linux/documentation/docs/guides/web/php.md

 }
 ```

-If php-fpm is listening on a unix socket :
+If php-fpm is listening on a unix socket:

 ```
 location ~ \.php$ {